-As your child's life draws to its close, there are things you can do to make them more comfortable.
-For example, you can:
+As your child's life draws to its close, there are things you can do to make him or her more comfortable.
+For example, you can

-- Talk, read or sing to your child even if it seems as though they can't hear you. - Try to fulfill any requests (eg, providing favorite music that your child wants to listen to or pictures they want to look at). - Keep a favorite stuffed animal, toy or night-light nearby. - Hold your child or their hand to provide a comforting physical touch. - Use pillows or adjust the bed to keep your child's head elevated so it is easier for them to breathe and swallow. - Wash your child's face and hands gently with a warm washcloth. - Keep your child's mouth, lips and nostrils moisturized and lubricated to prevent cracking and dryness. - Care for your child's skin by keeping it clean, dry and moisturized. - Help your child turn or change positions on the bed to prevent sores and cramps. - Clear debris around oxygen tubes. - Put a disposable pad on the bed to help with cleaning up waste.
+- Talk, read or sing to your child even if it seems as though he or she can't hear you. - Try to fulfill any requests (eg, providing favorite music that your child wants to listen to or pictures he or she wants to look at). - Keep a favorite stuffed animal, toy or night-light nearby. - Hold your child or his or her hand to provide a comforting physical touch. - Use pillows or adjust the bed to keep your child's head elevated so it is easier for him or her to breathe and swallow. - Wash your child's face and hands gently with a warm washcloth. - Keep your child's mouth, lips and nostrils moisturized and lubricated to prevent cracking and dryness. - Care for your child's skin by keeping it clean, dry and moisturized. - Help your child turn or change positions on the bed to prevent sores and cramps. - Clear debris around oxygen tubes. - Put a disposable pad on the bed to help with cleaning up waste.